+1 parent of

-lParer parent of .
-Name of st tudent
+Parer Name of student

-do stipulate that Name of student was not recruited by or is not attending
+do stipulate that Name of student

-Name of sch because of a thletics.
+Name of sct because of a ithletics.

 F Parent's signature Date

-Witnessed by: Notary or School Adm ninistrator
+Witnessed by: Notary or School Adr ninistrator

-Signature Dat te
+Signature Date

-(CSAP form must be signed by a notary or an administrator of the receiving school.)
+(CSAP form must be signed by a notary o or an administrator of the receiving school.)

-- > CSAP forms have to be completed and filed with the receiving district and AAA. - > Providing false or misleading information on this form may result in a penalty to student or school or both. - > CSAP forms must be signed before student is eligible.
+- > CSAP forms have to be completed and filed with the receiving district and AAA. - Providing false or misleading information on this form may result in a penalty to student or school or both. - CSAP forms must be signed before student is eligible.
 CSAP forms may only be used for eligibility of public school students and boarding school students who are enrolled in the receiving school by July 1 before a student enters grades 7-10.